getsops/sops/README.rst

 To specify a list of key groups, you can use the following key:

 * ``key_groups`` (list of key group objects): a list of key group objects.
-  See below for how such an object looks like.
+  See below for how such a resource should be represented.
   Example:

   .. code:: yaml